 Freaking DE-LI-CI-OUS.
 Soul comforting.
 Tasteeeee.

-Plus if you've got some kids running around look forward to being baffled by their inventiveness with ways to turn gnocchi into fake teeth or unique methods for storing them in your cheek pouches.
+And if you've got some kids running around prepare to be baffled with how they will turn gnocchi into fake teeth or demonstrate unique methods for storing gnocchi in their cheek pouches.
 It's dinner and a show.

 Enjoy friends! ♡